michaeluno/admin-page-framework/readme.txt

 Facilitates WordPress plugin and theme development.

 == Description ==
 It provides plugin and theme developers with easier means of building option pages.
 Extend the library class and pass your arrays that define the form elements to the predefined class methods.
 The library handles all the complex coding behind the scene and creates the pages and the forms for you.
-The package includes a demo plugin which helps you walk through necessary features.

 **Notes:** this framework does not do anything by itself.
 If you are not a developer, you do not need this.